is Paint Protection Film (PPF)?

 Yes, if the lens surface has no significant protrusions then

-most vehicles can have film applied to the headlights.
+most vehicles can have film applied to the lenses of lights.

 PPF will prevent cloudy headlights (typically caused by surface coating erosion after high mileage

-and highway driving) and greatly reduce the likelihood of a cracked
+and highway driving) and reduce the likelihood of a cracked

 if applied to a non-painted surface (such as plastic headlamp lenses), and the Department of Transportation has not approved it for onroad use on headlamp lenses.